keypup-io/cloudtasker/README.md

 MyWorker.schedule(args: [arg1, arg2], time_in: 5 * 60, queue: 'critical')
 ```

 Cloudtasker also provides a helper for re-enqueuing jobs.
-Re-enqueued jobs keep the same worker id.
+Re-enqueued jobs keep the same job id.
 Some middlewares may rely on this to track the fact that that a job didn't actually complete (e.g. Cloustasker batch).
 This is optional and you can always fallback to using exception management (raise an error) to retry/re-enqueue jobs.

 E.g.
 ```ruby